alephao/alephao.github.io/_posts/2020-05-18-stencil-cli.md

 categories: [post]
 ---

-In a previous company I worked in, we decided to consolidate the event tracking on all platforms.
+In a previous company I worked for, we decided to consolidate the event tracking on all platforms.
 To do that, we created a YAML file describing all events we wanted to track.
 The description of an event would look similar to this:

 ```yaml
 user_sign_up_completed: